Hitham2496/simple-lhe-reader/README.md

 ./reader [name of LHE event file]
 ```

-It is recommended to add the location of the symlink to your `PATH` environment variable.
+It is recommended to add the location of the symlink to your `PATH` environment variable if not installed to a standard location.